Buying Cherry Fruit Trees Online:

 Cherry trees must be planted at the same depth in the ground as they were in the pot or ground before being transplanted.

-Growing fruit trees requires nutritious soil, with good levels of moisture retention, so improve sandy or poor soils with well rotted organic matter (such as our Soil Improver) before planting.
+Growing fruit trees requires nutritious soil, with good levels of moisture retention, so improve sandy or poor soils with well rotted organic matter before planting.

 Clay soil does not need improving.